GoogleCloudPlatform/community/tutorials/network-throughput.md

 Allowing only a single process to run is [also by design choice](https://github.com/esnet/iperf/issues/140).

-To exercise multiple CPUs, install Netperf:
+To exercise multiple CPUs, use Netperf.

+### Measuring throughput with multiple CPUs with Netperf

+Install Netperf:

     sudo apt-get install git build-essential autoconf texinfo -y git clone https://github.com/HewlettPackard/netperf.git